The best sunscreens for mature skin, reviewed by a 40+ beauty editor who’s tried almost all of them

 - Chunkier packaging, so less travel-friendly

-It’s packed with vitamins C, D, E, F, and B - a bit of an alphabet soup, but in a good way.
-These help brighten, support skin barrier function, and fight off the free radicals we’re daily bombarded with.
-For mature skin, that’s a huge plus.
-For brightness, it’s the vitamin C that really does the heavy lifting.
-It’s a potent antioxidant known for helping fade sun spots and pigmentation, while also giving skin a fresher, more even tone over time.
-Combine that with vitamin B to support cell turnover, and vitamin E to calm and protect the skin barrier, and you’ve got a pretty skin-savvy SPF that works beyond surface-level protection.
+This Murad number is packed with vitamins C, D, E, F and B – a bit of an alphabet soup, but in a good way.
+These help brighten, support skin barrier function and fight off the free radicals we’re bombarded with daily.
+For maturer skin, that’s a huge plus.
+Vitamin C that really does the heavy lifting for brightening here, a potent antioxidant known for helping fade sun spots and pigmentation, while also giving skin a fresher, more even tone over time.
+Combine that with vitamin B to support cell turnover, then vitamin E to calm and protect the skin barrier, and you’ve got a pretty skin-savvy SPF that works beyond surface-level.

-The texture is a clear, weightless gel that feels more like a serum than a traditional sunscreen.
-No white cast, no pilling, but it did feel like there was a slight film over my skin.
-It glides on easily and once settled, it leaves my skin looking fresh.
-I’ve tested this on bare skin, over moisturiser and under foundation – it played well in all scenarios.
-I wore it under makeup, on bare skin, during hot dog walks and long desk days - it held up across the board.
-I didn’t need to blot (rare for an SPF 50), and it didn’t cling to dry patches, which is a win if your skin’s feeling a little more temperamental these days.
+The texture is a clear, weightless gel that feels more like a serum than traditional sunscreen.
+No white cast or pilling, but it did feel like there was a slight film over my skin.
+It glides on easily and, once settled, leaves my skin looking fresh.
+I’ve tested it on bare skin, over moisturiser and under foundation, and it played well in all scenarios.
+Whether during hot dog walks or long desk days, it held up across the board.
+I didn’t need to blot (rare for an SPF 50) and it didn’t cling to dry patches, a win if your skin’s feeling a little more temperamental in midlife.
 And because it’s fragrance-free and non-comedogenic, it’s a solid option for sensitive or breakout-prone skin, too.

 Pros